-There is hope for Neosho’s Grace Doe: her case may be televised nationally!
+Hope for Neosho’s Grace Doe as her her case may be televised nationally.
 “McDonald County sheriff’s detective Lori Howard said Thursday that she received a call last week from a producer of the TV show America’s Most Wanted about doing a episode on the cold case that Howard reopened several years ago.”

 Grace’s skeletal remains were found on Dec.
 2, 1990, in a weeded area near an abandoned farmhouse on Oscar Talley Road, east of Lanagan, in McDonald County.
 Det.
 Howard found out that a 10-year-old boy had actually found Grace’s body about month before she was “officially” discovered by a couple picking up cans along the road.
 By that time, the body was already decomposed to a large extent and wild animals had gotten to it as well.
 A month earlier, it would have been mostly intact, however, as Grace is thought to have been murdered on Halloween night, based on the report of a witness who said she heard a woman scream and then a noisy pickup truck drove by.